 The most remarkable phenomenon of modern history, however, is the enormous rapidity with which the world of Islam is spiritually moving towards the West.
 There is nothing wrong in this movement, for European culture, on its intellectual side, is only a further development of some of the most important phases of the culture of Islam.Iqbal, “The Reconstruction of Religious Thought in Islam” (1930-34)

 The Muslim Renaissance of South Asia and the work of the All-India Muslim League, discussed in some detail in the previous episodes, were in turn “further development” of some of the most important ideas of European Enlightenment of the previous centuries.
 Iqbal attested that the essence of Tauhid as a working idea is solidarity, equality and freedom, and that the mission of the Prophet of Islam was to universalize these ideal principles.
 The Enlightenment ideal of consensus-based politics became realized in the form of a national organization, and the natural law of human soul which the writers of European Enlightenment had so eagerly sought to discover was explained by Iqbal, perhaps conclusively, as his philosophy of ego (“khudi”) and his four basic postulates about human condition.
 The possibility of perpetual peace in the world was also, according to by both the Quaid-i-Azam and Liaquat Ali Khan, an important implication of the idea of Pakistan.

-But possibly the most significant was the fact that the Indian Muslims succeeded in forming a national organization, the great dream of true democracy which had remained unfulfilled in the West (as explained in the second episode).
+But possibly the most significant was the fact that the Indian Muslims succeeded in forming a national organization, the great dream of true democracy which had remained unfulfilled in the West (as explained in the third episode).

 Pakistan, therefore, is a child of the same current of Enlightenment which had manifested in Europe in the eighteenth century, and which reached a new high in the Muslim world, especially the Muslim India, in the twentieth.